Experienced San Diego Sexual Harassment Attorney Ready To Help You

 Other remedies may be possible, including having your job reinstated, including back pay, if you have lost it based on illegal conduct by the employer, or possibly having retaliatory conduct reversed if it is in the form of lost hours, or a transfer to another location.

 There are different legal standards depending on the position of the harasser.
 If the harasser is a co-worker, then for employer to be liable it will need to be proven the employer knew or should have known about the harassing conduct but failed to take any corrective action.
 The knowledge for the employer needs to be at the manager or supervisor level.

 If the harasser is a supervisor or manager (it does not have to be your direct supervisor or manager), then there is strict liability to the company.
 This means that for the employer to be liable for the harassment it just has to be proven the harassment occurred and the victim was damaged by the harassment.
 However, every case is different and it is important you contact us and let us know what is happening to you.

-Should I Hire a California Sexual Harassment Attorney?
+Should I Hire a San Diego Sexual Harassment Attorney?

 If you believe you are the victim of sexual harassment, you should contact us.
 As noted above, sexual harassment cases can be subtle, and whether harassment has occurred isn’t always clear.
 It is best to err on the side of caution and contact us to eliminate any uncertainty you may have and get you the resolution you need if you have a viable case.

 Additionally, we can help you protect your rights (and your job) as an employee.
 Many people do not report harassment because they are afraid they may be subjected to retaliation, up to and including, losing their job.
 However, California law protects against retaliation by an employer.
 We will help you understand your rights and fight back against your employer if necessary.

 - What are the requirement for filing a workplace harassment lawsuit?

 - Filing a sexual harassment lawsuit in California